MiguelCastillo/bit-runner/example/minify/README.md

 # Minify example
-Example showing how to add a [minify](https://github.com/mishoo/UglifyJS2#the-simple-way) and a [babel](https://babeljs.io/) task to transform ES6 code to ES5 equivalent and then minifying it.
+Example showing how to add a [minify](https://github.com/mishoo/UglifyJS2#the-simple-way) and a [babel](https://babeljs.io/) task to transform ES6 code to ES5 equivalent, and then minifying it including source maps.

 ## bitrunnerconfig.js